 Don’t Invite Coronavirus to Your Holidays

-If you’re feeling like the pandemic will never end, you’re not alone.
-We’re now entering our ninth month since the pandemic officially began — nine months without a vacation, nine months without visits with our grandchildren or elderly parents, nine months without normalcy.
+If you’re feeling like the virus will never end, you’re not alone.
+We’re now entering our ninth month since the pandemic officially began —nine months without normalcy.

-Cases are surging with new positive testing rates higher in November than at any other time in the pandemic.
+Cases are surging with new positive test rates higher in November than at any other time during the pandemic.
 More than a dozen states have reported new spikes and health experts expect more surges before COVID-19 infections level off.
-While we are closer to vaccines and we are doing a better job treating the symptoms of severe COVID-19, catching the coronavirus can still be a very real threat to your health.
-There are long-term consequences to the infection we still don’t understand, and for some, a diagnosis is still very dangerous.
+While we are closer to vaccines and are doing a better job treating the symptoms of severe COVID-19, catching the coronavirus can still be a very real threat to your health.
+There are long-term consequences to the infection we still don’t understand, and for some, a diagnosis can be very dangerous.

 Which brings me to Thanksgiving and the holidays.
-You may have heard Dr. Anthony Fauci or other epidemiologists warn of upcoming spikes in transmission thanks to seasonal get-togethers.
-Family gatherings have been epicenters for infection clusters.
-Weddings and reunions have been super spreader events, but even small gatherings have led to multiple infections, especially among the most at-risk populations.
+You may have heard Dr. Fauci or other epidemiologists warn of upcoming spikes in transmission due to seasonal get-togethers.
+Gatherings have been epicenters for infection clusters.
+Weddings and reunions have been super-spreader events, and even small gatherings have led to multiple infections, especially among the most at-risk populations.

 Traditionally, I cook for both my family and my husband’s family at Thanksgiving.
-My elderly mother flies in from New York and there’s lots of hugging, conversation and close contact, a combination that the coronavirus loves.
-So we’re not setting a spot at the table for this pandemic.
+My elderly mother flies in from New York, and there’s lots of hugging, conversation and close contact — a combination that the coronavirus loves.
+But we certainly didn’t set a spot at the table for the virus.

-The Centers for Disease Control recently released new guidelines for family gatherings.
-You should check them out at the link above.
-But I’ll summarize:
+The Centers for Disease Control recently released new guidelines for gatherings.
+Check them out at the link above.
+Here’s a summary:

-• Keep track of what’s going on in your community before you get together; the higher the transmission rate, the higher the risk that one of your family members will bring an unwanted guest to the table.
+- Keep track of what’s going on in your community before host or attend a get together.
+The higher the transmission rate, the higher the chance that one of your guests will bring an unwanted guest — the virus.

-• Finally, ask your guests if they comply with CDC recommendations.
-Do they wear masks or engage in risky behavior?
-And will they follow the rules once the wine begins to flow?
+- Finally, ask your guests if they comply with CDC recommendations.
+Will they follow those rules at the gathering?